MicrocontrollersDev/Alternatives/docs/launcher/prism_win.md

 Under the `Version` selector, scroll down till you find 1.8.9 and select it.
 Then in the `Mod Loader` tab directly underneath, choose Forge (NOTE: this is not the tab on the left that says CurseForge).
 It will automatically choose the latest version of Forge for 1.8.9 for you.
 Simply click "OK" to proceed.
 You should now be back on the main Prism page.

-### Step 5 - Installing our mods / Skyclient
+### Step 5 - Installing our mods / SkyClient

 Now that we've installed Forge 1.8.9, we need to move all our mods to the new Prism Launcher folder.
-To do that, we'll right click our new instance and press `Edit`.
-Now, we'll go to the `Mods` tab.
-On the bottom right, there will be a button called `View Folder`.
-Click on this and you should be redirected to a File Explorer tab.
+To do that, we'll right click our new instance and press `Folder`.
+Click on this and you should be redirected to a File Explorer window, where you should open the folder titled `.minecraft`.
 Now, open a new File Explorer by either pressing `Win + E` on your keyboard or right clicking the file explorer icon and pressing "File Explorer".
 Navigate to your old .minecraft folder, which is `C:\Users\USER\AppData\Roaming\.minecraft` (change USER to your computer's name, or if you don't know it, press the `Windows` key and `r` at the same time to open up Run, and type `%appdata%` to open your Roaming folder, then open the `.minecraft` folder).
-Then open the `skyclient` file if you are using Skyclient.
+Then open the `skyclient` file if you are using SkyClient.
 Simply move everything in this folder into the Prism Launcher .minecraft folder that you opened earlier.
 Once this is done, you should be able to see all your mods in the Mods tab, and can launch the instance.

 [A quick video guide explaining this process can be found here.](https://youtu.be/DEGaD-_HFCE)